Updated: Apr 15

-New research commissioned by GambleAware and delivered by YouGov has found that minority ethnic communities are disproportionately impacted by gambling harms and also have a higher demand for treatment.
+New research commissioned by GambleAware and delivered by YouGov has found that minority ethnic communities are disproportionately impacted by gambling harms and have a higher demand for treatment.

 Prevalence of gambling-harm